2021 opinion polling on the Biden administration

 This is a list of opinion polls taken on the presidency of Joe Biden in 2021.
 To navigate between years, see opinion polling on the Joe Biden administration.
-For 2022 opinion polling, see 2022 opinion polling on the Joe Biden administration.
+For 2022 opinion polling, see 2022 opinion polling on the Biden administration.

-Biden's average approval rating was generally over 50% in the first 7 months of his presidency.
+Biden's average approval rating was generally over 50% in the first 6 months of his presidency.
 In late July, his approval rating started to decline.
 With the fall of Kabul in mid-August and a majority of Americans disapproving of Biden's handling of the withdrawal from Afghanistan, as well as the continued rise in COVID-19 cases, his average disapproval rating became higher than his average approval rating in late August.
 Biden started having an average disapproval rating of over 50% in late October.
 By then, Afghanistan had largely faded from the news, leading some to believe the COVID-19 pandemic, worsened by the Delta variant, and the polarization regarding measures like vaccine mandates, caused his low approval rating.
 Others have emphasized that the high inflation, which hit a 39-year high, negatively affected his approval rating.

-Job approval ratings

-The graph below shows the average of the aggregate polls listed below.